 With Karndean Designflooring luxury vinyl, there are options to create a herringbone in all three product formats we offer: gluedown, loose lay and rigid core.
 We differentiate ourselves by offering several Korlok Select rigid core colors in a herringbone format.

 Here are a several ways you can incorporate herringbone into your floor design:

 Classic Herringbone: A simple pattern with beautiful impact.
 The photos below show a traditional herringbone pattern, in which the planks and tiles are laid at 90-degree angles to one another.
 You can run full-size planks in a herringbone pattern in larger spaces or choose from our parquet planks (shown above, left) in smaller spaces like powder rooms or hallways.

 Chevron: Herringbone and chevron patterns are commonly confused.
 So what’s the difference?
 In a chevron pattern, the edges of the planks are cut at an angle; whereas in a herringbone, the edges are squared.
 The Versailles photo above actually shows a chevron, not a true herringbone pattern.

 Framed Herringbone: In homes that do not have open layouts, but rather rooms separated by walls, laying planks straight around the perimeter of the room anchors the design and gives it a finished look.

 Herringbone Panels: In small entryways or stair landings, you can create an area rug effect by doing a smaller panel version of a framed herringbone.
 You could also put multiple panels in longer hallways or use this “area rug” in a living or dining area.

 These are several variations on the classic herringbone pattern, allowing you to keep the overall look of your floor traditional.
-However, if you’re looking to take a bolder approach to your herringbone floor, stay tuned for our next blog, Get Daring with Herringbone!
-Until then, experiment with different herringbone layouts using Floorstyle, our digital floor visualizer!
+Experiment with different herringbone layouts using Floorstyle, our digital floor visualizer!